The Establishment of Industrial League Baseball and the Golden Age of the Intercity Tournament

 The Future of Industrial League Baseball and Building a New Relationship with NPB

 For industrial league baseball to survive as a talent pipeline to NPB, a transformation from the traditional corporate sports model is inevitable.
-A notable recent trend is the rise of community-based club teams.
+A notable trend since the 2010s is the rise of community-based club teams.
 While major corporate teams like Toyota Motor and Honda continue to maintain high competitive levels, independently operated club teams like the Ibaraki Astro Planets are working on player development with regional support.
 Changes are also visible in the relationship with NPB.
 Since the 2020s, NPB teams have been actively conducting practice games and joint training sessions with industrial league teams.
 Additionally, cases of players released from NPB farm teams rebuilding their careers in industrial league baseball and returning to professional baseball have increased.
 Industrial league baseball is redefining its role not merely as a stepping stone to professional baseball but as an entity providing diverse career options for players.